-[F&ES 255b/EVST 255b/PLSC 215b, Environmental Politics and Law Exploration of the politics, policy, and law associated with attempts to manage environmental quality and natural resources.
-Themes of democracy, liberty, power, property, equality, causation, and risk are examined.
-Case histories include air quality, water quality and quantity, pesticides and toxic substances, land use, agriculture and food, parks and protected area, and energy.
-John P. Wargo]
+F&ES 255a/EVST 255a/PLSC 215a, Environmental Politics and Law Exploration of the politics, policy, and law associated with attempts to manage environmental quality and natural resources.
+Themes of democracy, liberty, power, property, equality, causation, and risk.
+Case histories include air quality, water quality and quantity, pesticides and toxic substances, land use, agriculture and food, parks and protected areas, and energy.
+John P. Wargo